-The Standard Performance Evaluation Corporation (SPEC) is a non-profit corporation formed to establish, maintain and endorse a standardized set of relevant benchmarks that can be applied to the newest generation of high-performance computers.
+The Standard Performance Evaluation Corporation (SPEC) is a non-profit corporation formed to establish, maintain and endorse standardized benchmarks and tools to evaluate performance and energy efficiency for the newest generation of computing systems.
 SPEC develops benchmark suites and also reviews and publishes submitted results from our member organizations and other benchmark licensees.

-06/06/2013: - Call for Nominations: SPEC Distinguished Dissertation Award 2013.
-SPEC's Distinguished Dissertation Award aims to recognize outstanding doctoral dissertations in the field of computer benchmarking, performance evaluation, and experimental system analysis in general.
-The award is open to dissertations that have been defended between October 1, 2012, and September 30, 2013, and the nomination submission deadline is September 30, 2013.
+07/07/2016: Call for nominations: SPEC's Research Group is soliciting nominations for the SPEC Distinguished Dissertation Award.
+This award aims to recognize outstanding doctoral dissertations in the field of computer benchmarking, performance evaluation, and experimental system analysis in general.
+The award is open to dissertations that have been defended between October 1, 2015 and September 30, 2016, and the nomination submission deadline is September 30, 2016.

 [Older items can be found in the archive.]